LiskArchive/lisk-legacy-docs/introduction.md

 [![What is Lisk Core?](https://img.youtube.com/vi/RfF9EPwQDOY/0.jpg)](https://www.youtube.com/watch?v=RfF9EPwQDOY)

 Lisk Core is the program that implements the [Lisk Protocol](/lisk-protocol/introduction.md).
-Every machine must set it up in order to run a node that allows for participation in the network.
+Every machine must set it up to run a node that allows for participation in the network.
 Setting up Lisk Core enables a user to:

 - Connect to a [Network](#networks) and communicate with other nodes in the network.
 - Full control to [configure](configuration.md) Lisk Core to specific needs, as required.
 - Create your own [snapshots](#snapshots) of the blockchain
-- Use your own custom Lisk Core node to perform actions on the Lisk blockchain, e.g. with [Lisk Hub](https://github.com/LiskHQ/lisk-docs/blob/master/lisk-hub/introduction.md#network-switcher).
+- Use your custom Lisk Core node to perform actions on the Lisk blockchain, e.g. with [Lisk Hub](https://github.com/LiskHQ/lisk-docs/blob/master/lisk-hub/introduction.md#network-switcher).
-- [Forge](configuration.md#forging) new blocks (if your are an active delegate).
+- [Forge](configuration.md#forging) new blocks (if you are an active delegate).

-By setting up your own node, you contribute to the decentralisation of the Lisk network.
+By setting up your node, you contribute to the decentralization of the Lisk network.

 An instance of Lisk Core is generally detailed in two different ways: